Facts about Asthma

 According to research by the American Thoracic Society (2013), ginger compounds may be beneficial in treatment the signs and symptoms of asthma.
 Researchers at Columbia University took human tissue samples and exposed them to a neurotransmitting substance called acetylcholine.
 This compound is known to cause brochoconstriction, as in an asthma attack.
 They added three components of ginger to some of the tissue samples and found that those specimens treated with the purified ginger had a significant relaxation effect.
 The investigators concluded that ginger could treat some of the clinical manifestations of asthma.

-If you think you or your child has asthma and you do not have insurance, come in to the Patient First Wellness Center for an evaluation.
+If you think you or your child has asthma and you do not have insurance, come in to the Patient’s Choice Medical Center for an evaluation.
 The general health checkup and wellness screening includes a series of laboratory tests and a thorough assessment.
 The Las Vegas certified doctors can diagnose and treat your asthma with affordable options.